Formula examples

 If(condition, value if condition is true, value if condition is false)

-For example, say you want your Quickbase app to show companies with a net worth greater than 1 million dollars.
-You could create a Formula - Checkbox field called Million, and use the following formula to populate it:
+You want your Quickbase app to show companies with a net worth greater than 1 million dollars.

 If([net worth] > 1000000, TRUE, FALSE)